-These risks are reviewed on a quarterly basis by the ARAC.
+The NICIE corporate risk register currently identifies four significant risks.
+These risks are reviewed quarterly by ARAC.
 These are also circulated to Board Members and Staff

-The first three risks relate to financial management and governance and some of the primary areas of concern for 2021/2022 are highlighted in the table below.
+The first three risks relate to financial management and governance and some of the primary areas of concern for 2022/2023 are highlighted in the table below.